-The Code imposes various restrictions, conditions and requirements relating to the exclusion from gross income for federal income tax purposes of interest on obligations such as the Bonds.
-The City has covenanted to comply with certain restrictions designed to ensure that interest on the Bonds will not be included in federal gross income.
+The Code imposes various restrictions, conditions, and requirements relating to the exclusion from gross income for federal income tax purposes of interest on obligations such as the Bonds.
+The Corporation has covenanted to comply with certain restrictions designed to ensure that interest on the Bonds will not be included in federal gross income.
 Failure to comply with these covenants may result in interest on the Bonds being included in gross income for federal income tax purposes, possibly from the date of original delivery of the Bonds.
 The opinion of Co-Bond Counsel assumes compliance with these covenants.
-Co-Bond Counsel have not undertaken to determine (or to inform any person) whether any actions taken (or not taken) or events occurring (or not occurring) after the date of delivery of the Bonds may adversely affect the value of, or the tax status of interest on, the Bonds.
+Co-Bond Counsel have not undertaken to determine (or to inform any person) whether any actions taken (or not taken) or events occurring (or not occurring) after the date of delivery of the Bonds may adversely affect the value of, or the tax status of interest, on the Bonds.

-Certain requirements and procedures contained or referred to in the Resolution, the Tax Certificate of the City dated the date of delivery of the Bonds (the "Tax Certificate"), and other relevant documents may be changed, and certain actions (including, without limitation, defeasance of Bonds) may be taken or omitted under the circumstances and subject to the terms and conditions set forth in such documents.
-Co-Bond Counsel express no opinion as to any Bond or the interest thereon if any such change occurs or action is taken or omitted upon the advice or approval of bond counsel other than Orrick, Herrington & Sutcliffe LLP and Minami, Lew & Tamaki LLP.
+Certain requirements and procedures contained or referred to in the Lease, the Indenture, the Tax Certificate and other relevant documents may be changed and certain actions (including, without limitation, defeasance of Bonds) may be taken or omitted under the circumstances and subject to the terms and conditions set forth in such documents.
+Co-Bond Counsel express no opinion as to any Bond or the interest thereon if any such change occurs or action is taken or omitted upon the advice or approval of bond counsel other than themselves.